Shimizu-Technology/crab_daddy_frontend/docs/inventory_tracking_system.md

 # Menu Item Inventory Tracking - Frontend Implementation

-This document describes the frontend implementation of the menu item inventory tracking system in the Hafaloha application.
+This document describes the frontend implementation of the menu item inventory tracking system in the Crab Daddy application.

 ## Overview